adiibanez/sensocto/docs/architecture.md

 # Sensocto Architecture

 Sensocto is a real-time sensor data platform built with Phoenix/Elixir, using the Ash framework for domain modeling and LiveView for reactive UI.
+The system features attention-aware back-pressure control, biomimetic resource management, and distributed room coordination via Horde.

+**Last Updated:** January 2026

 ## System Overview